 Leela Naidu was one of the most stunning looking actresses in Indian cinema and was even named by Vogue magazine as one of the most beautiful women in the world.

 Born in 1939 to nuclear physicist Ramaiah Naidu and his French wife, Naidu grew up in Paris and Geneva won the Femina Miss India when still in her teens.

 Naidu made her debut in Hindi cinema with Hrishikesh Mukherjee’s Anuradha (1960).
 The film saw her play the title role of a successful singer who marries an idealistic doctor, Balraj Sahni, moves to the village where he works and soon feels bored and stifled in her marriage.
-Her former lover, Abhi Bhattacharya, has an accident while passing through her village and on meeting her, he ignites memories of her past and convinces her that she should return to singing.
+Her former lover, Abhi Bhattacharya, has an accident while passing through her village and on meeting her, ignites memories of her past and convinces her that she should return to singing.
 However, when another doctor recognises her sacrifice as more praiseworthy than that of her husband’s idealism and genius, she recognises his true worth and decides to stay on with him.
-The film won the President’s Award and is remembered till date for Ravi Shankar’s brilliant music including Jaane Kaise Sapnon Mein Kho Gayi Akhiyan and Kaise Din Beete sung by Lata Mangeshkar.
+The film won the President’s Award and is remembered till date for Ravi Shankar’s brilliant music including Jaane Kaise Sapnon Mein Kho Gayi Akhiyan and Kaise Din Beete, both sung by Lata Mangeshkar.
 Considering it was her first film, Naidu acquitted herself reasonably well even though it has to be said that it is Balraj Sahni’s understated performance that is the mainstay of the film.